acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 +Frame(Not modified much but can be broken , need tests)

-+Code(Visible most of the time but at least CANNOT be partially or totaly not readable and/or visible, like black or grey on black), fully working in V2, the only site encountered proposed a dark theme for it.
++Code(Visible most of the time but at least CANNOT be partially or totally not readable and/or visible, like black or grey on black), fully working in V2, the only site encountered proposed a dark theme for it.

 +Links(Visited works always but XML links may be not fully working)

-+Graphics are much more supported but certain transparancy added are useless, need recognize more and more tags groups instead and only.
++Graphics are much more supported but certain transparency added are useless, need recognize more and more tags groups instead and only.

 RESOLUTIONS
 ------------